 A sliding scale fee is a reduced fee based on a household income scale.
 Individuals who are in need of a reduced fee may inquire about the process.
 Generally speaking, clients will be asked to provide proof of household income or financial hardship and to fill out an application.

 We currently have two clinicians who work with MCMH.
 Dr. Erika Johnson is a doctoral level clinician and founder of MCMH.
-Janet Soto, MA has just contracted in with MCMH and will begin taking new clients in April 2018!
+Janet Soto, MA is a contracted Masters level clinician.
+Have questions about counseling?
+Want to get started?
+Give us a call!